dotnet/csharplang/proposals/low-level-struct-improvements.md

 - `__arglist` as a parameter will have a *ref-safe-to-escape* and *safe-to-escape* of *current method*.
 - `__arglist(...)` as an expression will have a *ref-safe-to-escape* and *safe-to-escape* of *current method*.

 Conforming runtimes will ensure that `TypedReference`, `RuntimeArgumentHandle` and `ArgIterator` are defined as `ref struct`.
+Further `TypedReference` must be viewed as having a `ref` field to a `ref struct` for any possible type (it can store any value).
 That combined with the above rules will ensure references to the stack do not escape beyond their lifetime.

 Note: strictly speaking this is a compiler implementation detail vs. part of the language.
 But given the relationship with `ref` fields it is being included in the language proposal for simplicity.